Quasinormal modes of a charged loop quantum black hole: Quasinormal modes

-In this subsection, we turn on the multipole quantum number $l$ and analyze the properties of the QNFs.
+Subsequently, we turn on the multipole quantum number $l$ and analyze the properties of the QNFs.
 Fig.\ref{fig:Q2c5 l1n012 Re Im} presents the QNFs with $l=1$ as a function of $b_0$ for $Q=\frac{2}{5}$.
-For the fundamental mode ($n=0$), increasing $b_0$ results in a monotonic decrease in $\omega_R$ and a monotonic increase in $\omega_I$, consistent with th $l=0$ case.
-For the first two overtones, $\omega_R$ exhibits non-monotonic behavior as a function of $b_0$, in contrast to the overtone outburst observed in the case of $l=0$.
-This is likely due to the activation of the centrifugal potential for non-zero $l$ is non-zero, which suppresses the gravitational potential and, consequently, the quantum gravity effect.
-As discussed in the introduction and also in \cite{Gong:2023ghh,Zhang:2024nny}, the non-monotonic behavior in $\omega_R$ is also the manifestation of the quantum gravity effect.
-When the charge parameter $Q$ is increased (see Fig.\ref{fig:Q4c5 l1n0123 Re Im} for $Q=\frac{2}{5}$), the non-monotonic behavior in $\omega_R$ disappears, likely because the centrifugal potential's influence strengthens, further suppressing the quantum gravity effect.
+For the fundamental mode ($n=0$), increasing $b_0$ results in a monotonic decrease in $\omega_R$ and a monotonic increase in $\omega_I$, consistent with the $l=0$ case.
+For the first two overtones, $\omega_R$ exhibits non-monotonic behavior as a function of $b_0$, which is a slower outburst compared to $l=0$.
+This is likely due to the activation of the centrifugal potential for non-zero $l$ \cite{Zinhailo:2024kbq,Konoplya:2022hll,Bolokhov:2023bwm}, which suppresses the gravitational potential and, consequently, the quantum gravity effect.
+As discussed in the introduction and previous works \cite{Gong:2023ghh,Zhang:2024nny,Zinhailo:2024kbq,Konoplya:2022hll,Bolokhov:2023bwm}, this non-monotonic behavior in $\omega_R$ is a manifestation of the quantum gravity effect.
+When the charge parameter $Q$ is increased (see Fig.\ref{fig:Q4c5 l1n0123 Re Im} for $Q=\frac{4}{5}$), the non-monotonic behavior in $\omega_R$ disappears across the allowed $b_0$-rang.
+We expect that the non-monotonic behaviors and overtone outburst will reemerge at higher overtones, as observed in previous studies \cite{Zinhailo:2024kbq,Konoplya:2022hll,Bolokhov:2023bwm,Fu:2022cul,Gong:2023ghh,Zhang:2024nny,Dong:2024ams}.
+However, the numerical computation of higher overtone modes becomes more challenging in the presence of charge, so we defer this to future work.